 Paragraphs 10 and 11 - Legal framework for non-discrimination and equality

 The new Constitution of Georgia came into force in December 2018, completing the country’s transition from a semi-presidential to a parliamentary system of governance.
-Most importantly, the new Georgian Constitution now contains an equality clause, according to which, “all persons are equal before the law.
-Any discrimination on the grounds of race, color, sex, origin, ethnicity, language, religion, political or other views, social affiliation, property or titular status, place of residence, or any other grounds shall be prohibited”.
-It further provides, that the State shall ensure “equal rights and opportunities for men and women . . . shall take special measures to ensure substantive equality of men and women and to eliminate inequality”.
+Most importantly, the new Georgian Constitution now contains an equality clause.
 The new constitutional provision trades the earlier de jure equality wording for substantive equality that shifts the emphasis towards combating structural inequalities and mandating the State to establish and implement special laws, policies and programmes, including temporary special measures, to ensure that women enjoy equality of opportunities as well as that of results.

 Another major development has been the ratification of the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence (Istanbul Convention) in 2017 and the harmonization of the Georgian legislation with its requirements championed by the Ministry of Justice (MoJ).
 As a result, forced marriage, female genital mutilation, stalking and forced sterilization have been criminalized.